dropofwill/dropofwill.github.io/source/2015-03-03-review-of-common-foss-organizational-issues.html.markdown

 title: "Review of Common FOSS Organizational Issues"
 date: 2015-03-03 02:40 UTC
 tags: BizLeg, FOSS
 summary: "This chapter gives an overview of ways that a FOSS organization can limit their individual liability, primarily through various means of incorporation.
-It serves as a guide to the various options available and clairifies some general (but not case specific) requirements to maintain a nonprofit status."
+It serves as a guide to the various options available and clarifies some general (but not case specific) requirements to maintain a nonprofit status."

 ---